 Let’s start with a secret: we are a custom WordPress development agency.

-However, this doesn’t contradict the first sentence.
-It just enhances it.
-Or, in other words: We’re a UX company that is also a custom WordPress development agency.
-Or a Custom WordPress Design Agency that uses the tools and disciplines from UX.
+But it does not contradict the first sentence.
+It just adds to it.
+Or, in other words: We are a UX company that is also a Custom WordPress development agency.
+Or a Custom WordPress Design Agency, which uses the tools and disciplines of UX.

-- We’re not away of the main trends in design and development
+- We are not away from the major trends in design and development.

-- WordPress is far and beyond the best CMS ever
+- WordPress is by far the best CMS around

 - We believe in open source

-- We collaborate with WP community in the creation of the new WordPress versions (simply put: if you use WordPress just out of the box, you’ll be using features in which we worked or helped to develop)
+- We work with the WP community in building new versions of WordPress (simply put, if you use WordPress just because, you’ll be using features that we have worked on or helped develop)

-- And last but no least: We’ve built more than 1000 WordPress sites!
+- And last but not least: we have built more than 1000 WordPress sites!

 Reason 1: Custom WordPress Development pays for itself